jordeguevara/Testing/README.md

 This will show detailed view of test coverage

 We aim to get at least <b>80%</b> coverage for features that you are working on
-//explict names for the the api end routes
-// document
-// dont used version on end point

-// end points should be grouped together if similar

-// Fixture for responses and errors